melisamalala/pingpong/README.md

 User Logic
 ----------------

 Create a function that will ONLY run once all other elements of the website are loaded.
-Identify the form with the id "WillitPong" followed by a submit tag.
+Identify the form with the id "willitpong" followed by a submit tag.
 "Event prevent default" will prevent the code from refreshing every time a user has filled in a value.
 Another important step is to ensure that the form is cleared EVERYTIME a button is pressed.
 This will be achieved using the .empty method.

 We then declare num.
 Num is given by the input method in our index.html file.
 Using 'parseInt', the data is translated into integers.

 The next step is to call the backend jS by declaring numList to be the function that was created above.
 After this is done, the aim is to 'append' the data from numList into an 'ordered list'.
-In some cases,  append function works better than htmt or text.

 Finally, a text change is made when the function begins.